Clean Heat Lexington

 ✓ Incentive Zoning for office buildings (Article 16 from 2020-2 STM, in effect) requires new buildings over six stories in Hartwell commercial district to have no onsite combustion for HVAC

-✓ Home Rule for Clean Heat (passed 2021 ATM, pending state legislature approval in 2022 or later): requires no fossil fuel use for space and water heating in new buildings and major renovations (some exceptions)
+✓ Home Rule for Clean Heat (passed 2021 ATM, included in state Act Driving Clean Energy and Offshore Wind Aug 2022): requires no fossil fuel use for space and water heating in new buildings and major renovations (some exceptions)

 ✓ Incentive Zoning for Life Science and Lab buildings (Article 17 Sustainable Design for Hartwell passed 2021 STM, disapproved by AGO June 2022) requires reduced fossil fuel use from the larger biotech lab/life science buildings that are likely coming to the Hartwell Ave. commercial district.